PumasAI-Labs/Julia-Workshop/docs/instructors.md

 of variables.
 Next, go over matrices and the two different methods that could be used to create a matrix (line breaks and `;`).
 As an alternative, show the use of `reshape` to create a matrix from a `Vector`, and use this opportunity to discuss what Julia being column-major means.
 After that, show how indexing and slicing works for both `Vector`s and matrices.
 Lastly, go over dictionaries.
-Start by showing how to ceate them using `Tuple`s and the `Pair`s, and how to retrieve the values by indexing using the keys.
+Start by showing how to create them using `Tuple`s and the `Pair`s, and how to retrieve the values by indexing using the keys.

 ## Get in touch